chris-pearce/scally/README.md

 <link href="[path/to/your/css/folder]/style.css" rel="stylesheet">
 ```

-This master stylesheet is designed to pull in everything from Scally plus your project-specific styles and compile down to a single css file.

 ## Master stylesheet overview

 Your master stylesheet is split into three main sections:

-- [**Your settings.**](#your-settings) All of your project-specific settings in the form of Sass variables.
+1. [**Your settings.**](#your-settings) All of your project-specific settings in the form of Sass variables.
-- [**Scally framework.**](#scally-framework) The entire Scally framework including your overrides.
+2. [**Scally framework.**](#scally-framework) The entire Scally framework including your overrides.
-- [**Your styles.**](#your-styles) All of the CSS you will write for your project.
+3. [**Your styles.**](#your-styles) All of the CSS you will write for your project.

 **N.B.** it's imperative this order is maintained otherwise Scally won't work.

 ### Your settings

-This first section consists of one Sass partial:
+Create a new `.scss` file called `settings.scss` that will live in the root of the folder where you keep all of your CSS, along with your master Sass stylesheet: `style.scss`, and link to this file from `style.scss` like so:

 ```
 @import "settings";
 ```

-Which should live at the same level in your project file structure as your master stylesheet: `style.scss`, see an [example here](https://raw.githubusercontent.com/chris-pearce/scally/master/settings.scss).
+**This must come before the other two sections.**

-In this partial you will store all of your common project-specific settings, beyond what Scally offers.
+In this file you will store all of your common project-specific settings, beyond what Scally offers.
 Typically you won't have many of these.

 Common project-specific settings might be adding more colours, so if you decide you need a new colour then in `settings.scss` you can create one like so: